aws-samples/serverless-patterns/lambda-kinesis-lambda/README.md

 ## Cleanup

-1. Delete the stack
-    ```bash
-    aws cloudformation delete-stack --stack-name STACK_NAME
-    ```
-2. Confirm the stack has been deleted
-    ```bash
-    aws cloudformation list-stacks --query "StackSummaries[?contains(StackName,'STACK_NAME')].StackStatus"
-    ```
-OR

-Simply run the following command to delete your stack from SAM CLI -
+For deleting the stack you can use now sam delete from SAM CLI -

     ```bash
     sam delete
     ```